-Working with adoptive and birth parents involved in adoption in Little Rock, Arkansas and the surrounding areas
+Adoption attorneys working with adoptive and birth parents in Little Rock, Arkansas and the surrounding areas.

 Birth parents who are considering adoption should be certain to consult with a lawyer.
-It is important to understand that when you give your child up for adoption, you are relinquishing all of your parental rights as to the child.
+It is important to understand that, when you give your child up for adoption, you are relinquishing all of your parental rights.

 Individuals who have married a person with a child from a previous relationship may develop a strong parent-child relationship with that child.
 While you may feel like a father or a mother to the child, the law may not recognize stepparents as having parental rights.
 As a result, many stepparents choose to adopt their stepchildren.